-On the basis of the projections made in the ORSA, the BoD of GCLI is confident that according to its corporate strategy, sufficient profits will emerge over the projection horizon to cover for the increasing capital requirements as the volume of business increases.
+On the basis of the projections made in the ORSA, the BoD of LSI is confident that according to its corporate strategy, sufficient profits will emerge over the projection horizon to cover for the increasing capital requirements as the volume of business increases.
 The BoD confirms that the Company is sufficiently capitalised and that the risk of a potential insolvency over the business projection horizon is immaterial.

-Although based on the above projections the Company is sufficiently capitalised, realistic plans as to how to raise additional capital if and when required are in place and are described below.
+Although based on the above projections the Company is sufficiently capitalised, the Company may consider other sources of additional capital are described below: